 So while it may not hurt to include a phone number or website in a trade publication ad, don’t be disappointed if it doesn’t net a flurry of inquires.
 I have run six-page spreads that carry a toll-free phone number in national publications and have received zero direct inquiry phone calls!
 But that’s not to say that the ad didn’t reach the marketplace or, in one fashion or another, produce sales results.

 Magazine ads won’t work for most small, local businesses.
 Magazine advertising space costs significantly more than newspaper advertising space.
 You really need to have a good reason to justify this expenditure.
 If your business is upscale, it might be an appropriate choice.
+Also if you are starting a business in a small niche market you might find a magazine that provides an effective advertising opportunity.

 A classy restaurant with a menu that puts mom to shame and caters to a trendy crowd might want to pay for magazine advertising, perhaps to show off a four-color photo of diners feasting on a sumptuous meal in their chic establishment.
 An upscale women’s boutique might want to advertise in magazines to show to full effect the one-of-a-kind fashionable apparel they sell.